-We’re Hiring: Environmental Technicians, Summer 2025
+We’re Hiring: Environmental Technicians (Summer 2025 Positions)

 The NBISC is looking for qualified person(s) to fill the role of Environmental Technician to assist ourorganization in our efforts to increase public awareness around invasive species and facilitate a collaborative& coordinated approach to invasive species management in the province.